rybalkinsd/atom/lecture10/presentation/PITCHME.md

 ---
 ## Bomberman server is concurrent
 Different threads change and read game state
-What is game state in Bomberman?
+Examples of game state in Bomberman?
 Is it **shared mutable state**?

 ---